 Get an international perspective on what it's like to practice as a medical professional at SLU-Madrid's Summer Shadowing Experience.

 Pre-medical students are encouraged to gain clinical experience during their undergraduate years of study in preparation for application to medical school.
-Medical school admissions committees look for clinical experience, such as shadowing of physicians during their medical practice.
+Medical school admissions committees look for students with clinical experience, such as shadowing physicians during their medical practice.
 Students need to research the medical field, have knowledge of a physician's daily activities, and demonstrate their motivation and commitment to pursuing a career as a physician.

 The physician-shadowing program hosted by SLU-Madrid will provide you with an intensive learning experience in a clinical setting under the guidance of a Spanish doctor employed in a health care center or hospital in Madrid.
 Our faculty have established excellent working relationships with Madrid hospitals and designed a program that will deepen your understanding of health care as a profession and strengthen your candidacy for medical school.

 - Spend four weeks in Madrid shadowing physicians four days per week (20 hours per week), shadowing up to four physicians.

 - Earn credits toward your degree by enrolling in Saint Louis University summer courses at the Madrid Campus.

 - Learn firsthand about Spain's private or public-funded health care system.

 - Build confidence in a hospital setting through extensive observation of physician-to-patient contact.

 - Experience Spain's rich culture and cuisine through campus activities and events.

 - A maximum of five students will participate in the program.

-Students need to register for PPHS 4910 Internship in Pre-Professional Health Studies (1 credit).
+Students must register for PPHS 4910 Internship in Pre-Professional Health Studies (1 credit).
 The class has a 150-euro fee.

 Focus Areas Available for Student Shadowing

 - Surgery (traumatology surgery)

 Students will be matched with a physician in one specialty.
 Students will spend approximately 20 hours per week shadowing the physician.
 Shadowing will involve following the physician through their daily activities, and students are encouraged to ask questions at appropriate times.

 Notes on Dress and Behavior